theos/theos-wiki/docs/Swift.md

 * `<instance>_SWIFT_BRIDGING_HEADER` *filename*.
 Default: `<instance>-Bridging-Header.h`.
 The path to the [Objective-C bridging header](https://developer.apple.com/documentation/swift/imported_c_and_objective-c_apis/importing_objective-c_into_swift) to be imported into all Swift files during compilation.
 For more information, see [Objective-C to Swift Interoperability](#objective-c-to-swift).

 ## Tweaks

-It is not currently possible to write tweaks in or for Swift because Logos only supports Objective-C and the ABIs of Swift and Objective-C are very different.
+Due to discrepancies between the Swift and Objective-C ABIs and the fact that the [Logos](https://github.com/theos/logos) preprocessor only supports Objective-C, it is not currently possible to write tweaks in or for Swift.
 There is, however, a high probability that there will be ways to make Swift tweaks in the future, since Swift is now ABI stable.